 Huge leaf spring packs front and rear provided cushioning for the vehicle and operator.

-Ross steering gear was utilized along with a hydraulic steering booster to make the operators life a little easier.
+Ross steering gear was utilised along with a hydraulic steering booster to make the operator’s life a little easier.

 The front axle was manufactured by Rockwell while the rear axle, differential & planetaries were all made by International Harvester.

 The PayHaulers were quite quick with an average road speed of 37 mph.